filipecorreia23/Bank-Term-Deposit-Prediction/README.md

 ## Main Challenges

 1. **Class Imbalance**: most clients say "no," making this a challenging classification problem.
-2. **Complex Feature Interactions**: numerical and categorical features interact in non-linear ways, requiring robust algorithms.
+2. **Feature Interactions**: numerical and categorical features interact in non-linear ways, requiring robust algorithms.
 3. **Strong Predictive Features**: features like duration can dominate predictions and introduce bias.

 ## Why It Matters